rdb/blender-egg-importer/README.md

 Clone this repository in your GitHub addons directory, or download as a .zip file and use "Install from File" in the Blender User Preferences window.

+## Normals

+The importer attempts to create a completely accurate representation of the model in Blender.
+This means that it will only avoid importing a custom set of normal data if it can prove that Blender would generate the same normals.

+In many cases it will not be able to prove this, so it may unnecessarily create Split Normals Data for your mesh.
+This may make the normals of the mesh look funny in Blender after editing or animation.

+To disable this, select the Mesh data tab, and under "Geometry Data", click "Clear Custom Split Normals Data".
+You may also want to disable "Auto Smooth" if desired.

 ## Animations

 Skeletal animations are supported, experimentally.
 A model needs to be loaded